TheRestartProject/OpenRepairDataStandard/Goals.md

 changes in manufacturers' future products or services.

-* Access to most frustrating recurrent faults that consumers are willing to repair will provide them with insights into what might lead a consumer to switch brand or confirm loyalty.
+* Access to most frustrating recurrent faults that consumers are willing to repair could provide them with insights into what might lead a consumer to switch brand or confirm loyalty.